Universe-E/healthgram/items/meeting1.md

 - [Summary of the progress reports, discussions, decisions, and matters to be confirmed from the meeting.]
 - We decided to focus on the back-end programming first, confirmed to use B-Tree as the data structure to store, add, and delete data from client
 - We discussed about each basic features, assigned them to the corresponding member
+- We regulated conflict solution, each conflict will be discussed case by case by the correlated members, not merge the conflict code directly
 - Give an implementation on basic features before the checkpoint 1 and have next meeting on week 7